Haris-09/Deploy-An-Article-CMS-to-Azure/WRITEUP.md

-# Write-up Template

-### Analyze, choose, and justify the appropriate resource option for deploying the app.
+## Analyze, choose, and justify the appropriate resource option for deploying the app.

 #### App Service:
 Azure WebApps is a fast and simple way to create web apps. it has build-in CI/CD integration and has zero downtime deployments. complexity level is less which makes it easier to manage and also less in cost compared to VM.
 App Service costs less.